askap-vast/vast-pipeline/docs/adminusage/cli.md

 ### ingestimages

 This command runs the first part of the pipeline only.
 It ingests/adds a set of images, and their measurements, to the database.
 It requires an image ingestion configuration file as input.
-A template ingest configuration file can be generated with the `initigest` command (below).
+A template ingest configuration file can be generated with the [`initingest`](#initingest) command (below).

 ```terminal
 (pipeline_env)$ ./manage.py ingestimages --help